larsks/chreditor/README.md

 [1]: https://chrome.google.com/webstore/detail/edit-with-emacs/
 [2]: https://www.google.com/intl/en/chrome/browser/

+## Using on Linux

+Run the `chreditor.py` script directory, or install it using `pip`:

+    pip install .

+Or install it using `easy_install`:

+    easy_install .

+And then run `chreditor`.

 ## Using on OS X

+You can follow the Linux instructions if you'll be running Chreditor form the command line.

 The `build-osx-app` script will generate an OS X application ("Chreditor.app") using the [Platypus][3] command line tool.